W-Sho-Sugihara/RB139/study_answers.md

 29, What is a test?

-The environment in with which we confirm if a certain code performs an expected way.
+The environment in which an assertion is executed.
+A test can have multiple assertions.

 30, What is an assertion?

 An assertion is the actual process we use to confirm if a certain code performs an expected way.

-31, What do testing framworks provide? remember
+31, What do testing frameworks provide?

 They provide a way to describe the type of tests desired, a way to execute those tests and a way to report/display the results.

 32, What are the differences of Minitest vs RSpec

 Minitest is written in Ruby and RSpec uses a DSL and reads like English.
-Minitest used to be included in Ruby and so many developers are familiar to Minitest.
+Minitest used to be included in Ruby and so many developers are familiar with Minitest.

 33, What is Domain Specific Language (DSL)?